RMerl/asuswrt-merlin/README-merlin.txt

    - IPSec kernel support (N66/AC66 only)
    - DNS-based Filtering, can be applied globally or per client
    - Custom DDNS (through a user script)
-   - Advanced NAT loopback (as an alternative to the default one)
    - TOR support, individual client control (based on experimental code from Asus)
    - Policy routing for the OpenVPN client (based on source or